JeffHuss/scripts/README.md

 - `legacy_scripts/`
   - An incomplete collection of scripts I've used while working as a support engineer and tech writer ("legacy_scripts") folder.

+- `powershell/`
+  - PowerShell scripts synchronized from my Windows VM environment.
+This contains practice and/or test scripts.

 - `python_labs/`
   - Collection of various Python scripts I've written while working through online coursework.
 Much of it is from [CS50's Introduction to Programming with Python](https://cs50.harvard.edu/python/2022/)